 No Clarity in Expectations – Employees want to know what is expected of them.
 They may become distressed that they are not meeting expectations which they know will hurt them on their performance review.
 This problem is caused by managers who have not taken the time to give clear expectations of the position.

 Other Employees – This is where the saying “one bad apple can spoil the whole bunch” applies.
 When management fails to deal with an underperforming employee it can quickly spread negativity among the entire staff.
-This can be a particularly bad problem with teams who are dependent on each other.
+This can be a bad problem with teams who are dependent on one other.

 There are many other reasons for low morale in the workplace.
 As a manager or leader if you have an issue with morale, you must immediately seek out the source and deal with it.